lusaxweb/vuesax/docs/components/notifications.md

 ## Icons

-Notifications can have icons inside in order to give a better user experience and notify with a more pleasant and intuitive notification.
-For making this use the `icon` property.
-A real-case example would be: `icon: 'chat'`
+Notifications can include icons to improve the user experience and to construct a more pleasant and intuitive notification.
+To make this, use the `icon` property.
+A practical example would be: `icon: 'chat'`.
 ::: tip
-Vuesax use the **Google Material Icons** font library.
+Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
 :::
 <vuecode md>
 <div slot="demo">